Mr-Chimp/mdnest-containers/README.md

 A thin build repo that publishes [mdnest](https://github.com/mahsanamin/mdnest) images to Docker Hub under [`dualfrostbeams`](https://hub.docker.com/u/dualfrostbeams).
+Upstream mdnest is distributed as source only and publishes no container images of its own — this repo exists to build them and publish the results automatically.

-This project is not related to mdnest  in any way
+**Unofficial build.** This project is not affiliated with mdnest or its author.

 ## Images produced